intel/llvm/sycl/doc/extensions/supported/sycl_ext_oneapi_backend_level_zero.md

 If SYCL queues are using command queues the return value is a command queue and the program will work as before.
-If SYCL queues are now implemented using immediate command lists then the call to ```get_native``` will cause a change in the implementation of that queue.
-It will be switched back to using command queues.
+If SYCL queues are now implemented using immediate command lists then the call to ```get_native``` will result in a runtime error that says the queue is invalid because a command queue handle cannot be retrieved from that queue.
-The ```get_native``` call will return a newly created Level-Zero command queue, and the program will continue to work.
 If code is recompiled with this release, then existing uses of ```get_native``` will result in a compilation error because the return type of ```get_native``` for SYCL ```queue``` is now an